wantongli/wantongli.github.io/_pages/Home.md

 Welcome to the Intelligent Computing Architecture & Nanosystem (ICAN) Group at UC Riverside. <br>
 The ICAN Group is directed by [<b>Prof. Wantong Li</b>](/members/wantong) in the [<b>Department of Electrical and Computer Engineering</b>](https://www.ee.ucr.edu/).
 <br><br>
 We explore interdisciplinary research opportunities in integrated circuits, computing hardware, heterogeneous integration, and artificial intelligence.
-Our intellectual pursuit is to develop efficient and robust machine intelligence at the edge.
-By conducting innovative research across the stack, we aim to drive advancements in the emerging application spaces of smart sensing, healthcare, and autonomous systems.
+Our intellectual pursuit is to develop efficient and robust machine intelligence for the edge.
+By conducting innovative research across the stack, we also aim to drive advancements in the emerging application spaces of smart sensing, healthcare, and autonomous systems.
 <br><br>

 <h3>Research Interests</h3>